 Ms Esther Escolano Zamorano

-Esther Escolano is currently the Deputy Director of Studies and Cooperation at the Women’s and Equal Opportunities Institute, as well as a faculty lecturer and researcher at the University of Valencia.
-In her current position, she is responsible for the following areas: generating knowledge by planning studies on women, feminists and gender; providing an explanation of the state and evolution of society from a gender perspective; analysing and assessing indicators and statistics on the situation of women; and preparing reports on the gender impact of laws and regulations.
-In addition, she leads various projects on gender equality and the reconciliation of work and family life, and coordinates the Strategic Plan of Equal Opportunities.
-She has researched and lectured on gender issues and has written books and articles on academic women, women and public management, and businesswomen.
+Esther Escolano is currently a faculty lecturer and researcher at the University of Valencia, as well as the Director of the Internal Audit Office.
+She has been Deputy Director of Studies and Cooperation at the Spanish National Women’s and Equal Opportunities Institute, being responsible for generating knowledge by planning studies on women, feminists and gender; providing an explanation of the state and evolution of society from a gender perspective; analysing and assessing indicators and statistics on the situation of women; and preparing reports on the gender impact of laws and regulations.
+In addition, she has led various projects on gender equality and the reconciliation of work and family life, and has coordinated the Strategic Plan of Equal Opportunities.
+She does research and lectures on gender issues and has written books and articles on academic women, women and public management, and businesswomen.
 She has degrees in law, geography, history and political science, and holds a PhD in sociology.
-She has completed academic and research stays at the University of Virginia, the National Autonomous University of Mexico, the University of Guadalajara, the University of Lisbon, the University of Copenhagen, and the Universities of Bologna, Verona, Palermo, Trieste, Roma Tre and Pisa.
+She has completed academic and research stays at the University of Virginia, the National Autonomous University of Mexico, the University of Guadalajara in Mexico, the University of Lisbon, the University of Copenhagen, Dublin College, and the Universities of Bologna, Verona, Palermo, Trieste, Roma Tre and Pisa.

 Ms Begoña Suárez Suárez